 Threads will be where your primary forum content is posted.
 Each thread will be created within a particular forum, though they can be moved by moderators if needed.

 At its simplest, a thread is created by a user with a title and the text that will make up the first post.
 All replies will consist of additional text (without a ticket).
 However, there are various ways to add additional structure and functionality to threads.

 Thread prefixes allow you to apply pre-defined options to individual threads which is displayed before the thread title.
 This text can be styled in various ways to allow users to easily identify groups of threads based on their prefix.

 Thread prefixes can be setup in the control panel under Forums > Thread prefixes.

 When viewing a forum, users can filter based on individual prefixes.
 This makes them very powerful and able to fulfill many roles.
 For example, on the XenForo community, we use prefixes for:

-- For tracking the status of bug reports and suggestions
+- Tracking the status of bug reports and suggestions.

 The prefix is essentially part of the thread title.
 It will be displayed with the title in virtually all contexts and will be indexed by search engines.

 A thread may only have a single prefix at any time.

 When configuring a thread prefix, you can control who can use it and where it can be used.